-Student engagement and feedback is essential, but often challenging, especially outside of the classroom.
+Student engagement and feedback is essential, but often challenging, especially when it pertains to remote learning.

 The Announcement feature enables teachers to communicate instructions or updates to the entire class at one time.
 This is especially helpful at the beginning of a remote class to provide instructions on assignments, as well as to keep students on-pace during a remote class session.

 The Chat feature of Teacher can also be a helpful tool to overcome this barrier, as it provides a way for students to send their questions directly, providing a real-time communication and collaborative feedback channel for teachers and students.
 For your students that need enrichment, you can use the Chat feature to ask Depth of Knowledge questions to keep them engaged and practicing higher-level thinking skills during their remote activities.

 These are just some of the many ways that a direct line of one-on-one communication can foster healthier teacher-student relationships and help impact differentiated learning outside the classroom walls in the event that remote learning is necessary.

 You can find and engage the Chat feature of Teacher here:

 The Scenes feature can be used as a remote instructional tool for assignment-based learning, balancing teacher control and student-directed learning.
 Using Scenes, teachers can set a specific group of tabs (such as articles, videos, and games/quizzes related to your lesson plan) to open on each student’s device at the start of class or whenever a teacher chooses.
 In addition, teachers can create a list of allowed and blocked websites, direct all students to a testing website during test times, and set a maximum number of tabs allowed to be open during that allotted time frame.
 This gives teachers control to create a focused learning environment for students, but it still supports free browsing and encourages students to learn in the ways and at the rate that best suits their needs.